opdsbanasya/NamsteReact/Episode 12/README.md

 export default appStore;
 ```
-### Connecting the Redux Store to the React App
+### 3. Connecting the Redux Store to the React App
 - Wrap the `App` component with the `Provider` component from `react-redux`.
 - Pass the `store` prop to the `Provider` component.
-- If you want to provide the store to a small portion just wrap that portion with `Provider` component.
+- If you want to provide the store to a small portion just `wrap` that portion with `Provider` component.
 ```JS
 import { Provider } from 'react-redux';
 import store from './store/store';